andigwandi/andigwandi/README.md

 - 👋 Hi, I’m @andigwandi
 - 👀 I’m interested in ... learning new things everyday
 - 🌱 I’m currently learning ...
-React, NodeJs
+React, NodeJs and Python
 - 💞️ I’m looking to collaborate on ...
 DevOps and Automation

 <!---